 Follow the RGU Graduate Apprenticeship in Accounting route and become a Chartered Accountant (CA)

-The RGU Graduate Apprenticeship in BA (Hons) Accounting is a government-funded way to start an extraordinary career as a CA.
+The RGU Graduate Apprenticeship in BA (Hons) Accounting is a government-funded way to become an ICAS Chartered Accountant (CA).

 The graduate apprenticeship is an accredited work-based learning programme combining an honours degree from Aberdeen’s Robert Gordon University with the globally recognised ICAS Chartered Accountant qualification.